jdh4/machine_learning_libraries/README.md

 ## Authorship

 This guide was created by Jonathan Halverson.
+Contributions have been made by David Turner and Ben Hicks.